rekhaDevs/samagragovernance.in/src/pages/partners/index.md

       Michael & Susan Dell Foundation supports Samagra's education and employment engagements.
     image: /img/MSDF.jpg
-  - description: Omidyar supports Samagra's Skill India engagement
-    image: /img/on-logo.png
-  - description: >-
-      HeroMotoCorp is collaborating with Samagra as part of the Digital Haryana to design and implement the digital roadmap of the state.
-    image: /img/hero-motocorp-logo.png
   - description: >-
       Educational Initiatives conducts an independent assessment of government school students in Haryana as part of the Saksham Haryana-Education